nocapro/relaycode-tui/docs/flow.todo.md

 ===

-  dashboard screen

-  show keystroke for user to view/edit system prompt, config file... so now we need
+  add feature for user to view/edit system prompt, prompts, config file... so now we need

   file-editor-screen

+  dont forget to add to debug menu for any new screen state

 === DONE